 - Easier to maintain than concrete

 Building Your Pool Enclosure

 Now we need to address the elephant in the room.
-You’ve got your pool cost all factored out, but now we have to talk about how you’ll turn your pool into an indoor pool.
-Some of you might already have the necessary space, and you’re simply trying to figure out how you’ll get a pool in there and set it up as a pool room.
+You’ve got your pool cost all factored out, but now we have to discuss how you’ll turn your pool into an indoor pool.
+Some of you might already have the necessary space, in which case you simply need to figure out how you’ll get a pool in there and set it up as a pool room.

-If you don’t have that luxury, you’ll need to build the pool and then enclose it.
+If you don’t have that luxury, you’ll need to build and enclose the pool.
 There are plenty of pre-fabricated enclosures that you can build onto the back or side of your home, and you mount them to the deck.
-This is the most affordable way to go, and these cost around $35 – $75 per square foot with labor and maintenance costs included.
+This is the most affordable way to go, and these cost around $35 – $75 per square foot, with labor and maintenance costs included.

 Other Costs to Consider

 In addition to enclosing your indoor pool, there are plenty of other costs to factor in here as well.
 Let’s take a look at some of them.

 Your pool won’t stay clean very long without a good filter and pump.
 Filtration systems vary in price depending on the type of filter you purchase and how large your pool is.
 For example, small cartridge filters can cost as little as $200, while a large DE filter can cost over $2,000.